Anthony-R-G/ConservationApp/README.md

 •There are two main pages: the page containing the list of threatened animals, and a page that has recent wildlife-related news updates.

-•On launch, the app will load into the Species List page.
+•On launch, the list of threatened species is presented.

 ### Threatened Species List Page
 | See All Species | Filtered By Critical Status | Filtered by Endangered Status | Filtered by Vulnerable Status |